docker/extensions-sdk/docs/tutorials/backend-minimal-extension.md

 Now that the extension is packaged as a Docker image, let's proceed with the installation.
 To do so, we'll use the Docker Extensions CLI.

-> Enable Docker Desktop Extensions
+!!! info Enable Docker Desktop Extensions
->
-> Ensure the Extensions capabilities are enabled in the Docker Desktop build by running `docker extension enable`

-To install the extension in Docker Desktop, run:
+    Ensure the Extensions capabilities are enabled in the Docker Desktop build by running `docker extension enable` To install the extension in Docker Desktop, run:

 ```bash
 docker extension install desktop-hello-backend-extension:0.0.1